Hate2/OAC/README.md

 <div align="center">

   ![image](https://media.discordapp.net/attachments/974194513767694367/1024220361404989480/Untitled33_1.png)
+!
+OAC is currently in beta, there may be current bugs, exploits, issues !

   OAC Anti-cheat!
 Dedicated on protecting your minecraft realms and world from hackers.<br>
   With a dedicated team we have developed a secure anti-cheat able to eliminate horion or client players as a whole.<br>